coderefinery/presentations/2024-aarhus.md

 ---

+- X-Y problem
+- talking to people instead of email only
 - guiding/mentoring instead of just doing
-- choice of language/technology: maintainability
+- meeting in the coffee room

+---

 - funding silos
 - time reporting and cost objects
+- researchers collaborating vs IT staff collaborating
 - identify those who want to help and allow them to
-- exchange programs
-- co-teaching
-- conferences
-- RSE conferences
-- researchers collaborating vs IT staff collaborating

 ---
 class: middle, inverse, center